-Department of Tourism and Environment
+Department of Tourism Management(formerly Tourism and Environment)

-Research and teaching are intimately linked in TREN
+Research and teaching are intimately linked

 Some of the most compelling evidence of the value of a university degree can be seen in the evolution of undergraduate students from passive learners to active researchers.
 Have a look at the undergraduate thesis topics on this website to see the exciting projects that our undergraduate students are involved in.